krondor/hcc-wx-ai/README.md

 **Happy Learning! 🚀**

-*Built with ❤️ by Houston Community College students*
+*Built with ❤️ by IBM for Houston Community College*

 [⬆ Back to Top](#-houston-community-college---watsonxai-learning-hub)